 - May 18, 2020

-Does the Regulations only apply to UAE entities that are part of a foreign multinational group, or that are owned by a foreign shareholder?
+Do the UAE Economic Substance Regulations only apply to UAE entities that are part of a foreign multinational groups or foreign shareholder?

-Is a company registered under an ‘offshore’ free zone company regime subject to the Regulations?
+Is a company under a free zone (offshore) regime subject to the same rules?

-Do the activities listed on the commercial license determine whether a Licensee undertakes a Relevant Activity?
+Based on the listed activities on the commercial license, should a Licensee undertake a Relevant Activity?

 Who is exempt from the Regulations?

-Licensees that are directly or indirectly at least 51% owned by the Federal or an Emirate Government, or a UAE Government body or authority, are exempt from the Regulations.
+Licensees who are directly or indirectly at least 51% owned by the federal government or the government of the emirate, government body or body of the UAE.

-If a Licensee does not undertake a Relevant Activity during a financial period, it does not need to meet the Economic Substance Test.
-The Licensee would not be required to notify (see question 38) its Regulatory Authority or submit an Economic Substance Return (see question 39) for the relevant financial period.
+If a licensee does not undertake a Relevant Activity during a financial period, it does not need to meet the Economic Substance Test.
+The Licensee, therefore, does not have to notify (see question 38) its Regulatory Authority or submit an Economic Substance Return (see question 39) for the relevant financial period.

-If all income from the Relevant Activity is earned from outside the UAE, is the Licensee exempt from the Regulations?
+If a licensee obtains income only from the Relevant Activity is earned from outside the UAE, then is the licensee an exempt from regulations?

-The UAE acknowledges that businesses vary in size and nature, and what is adequate and appropriate will depend on the nature and level of activities carried out, and the level of income earned by the Licensee.
-The regulations and Guidance therefore do not provide a “minimum” standard for what is considered “adequate” or “appropriate”.
-The Regulatory Authorities are expected to take a pragmatic approach when assessing whether a Licensee has met the Economic Substance Test, recognising that the type and level of activity of a Licensee may fluctuate during the course of a financial period and from year to year.
+The UAE recognizes that enterprises vary in size and nature, and what is adequate and appropriate will depend on the nature and level of activities carried out and the level of income received by the Licensee.
+Thus, the provisions and guidelines do not contain a minimum standard that is “adequate” or “appropriate”.
+Regulators are expected to bring a pragmatic approach in evaluating whether a Licensee has passed the economic substance test or not, recognizing that the type and level of activity of Licensee may fluctuate throughout the financial period and from year to year.

-Yes, an adequate number of board meetings should be held in the UAE.
-What is considered to be an adequate number of board meetings will depend on the nature and extent of the Relevant Activity being undertaken by the Licensee.
+Yes, Licensees must hold a sufficient number of board meetings in the UAE.
+The sufficient number of meetings of the board of directors depends on the nature and extent of the relevant activities carried out by the Licensee.
 For each board meeting held in the UAE:

-● a quorum of directors must be physically present in the UAE; and
+- A quorum of directors must be physically present in the UAE.

 Do employees who perform the CIGAs need to be resident in the UAE?